evancallaghan1984/Aircraft-Procurement-Analysis/README.md

     -Which model of airplanes are best for our business?

 ## Data Understanding and Analysis
-- **Source of Data:**
-    -Aviation incident data from 1962 to 2023, provided by the National Transportation Safety Board
+- **Source of Data:** Aviation incident data from 1962 to 2023, provided by the National Transportation Safety Board
-- **Description of Data:**
-    -Aircraft type, incident type (serious, non-fatal, fatal, etc.), location, make, model, weather, build, type of engine, number of engines, and more
+- **Description of Data:** Aircraft type, incident type (serious, non-fatal, fatal, etc.), location, make, model, weather, build, type of engine, number of engines, and more

 - **Visualizations:**
     1. ![Weather Condition vs. Injury Severity](visuals/WeatherConditionVisual.png)
     2. ![Engine Type vs. Injury Severity](visuals/EngineType.png)